rikuu/Gap2Seq/README.md

 allowed interval are now considered.
 In the previous version, only paths with optimal length were considered.
 The old behaviour can still be invoked using the parameter -best-only.

+ReadFilter now infers the read length.
+This breaks compatibility with old read library configurations.

 ### Version 3.0